Expertise

 Experience

-Amy represented a family in a high-value fatal accident claim for a company director in the events industry and obtained £1.46m for his estate largely for future dependency claims for his wife and children.
-In a recent incomplete thoracic paraplegic claim, Amy obtained a £3.3m settlement for a client with an impaired life expectancy that included a £130,000 annual payment to cover ongoing future 24-hour care.
+Amy represented a family in a high-value fatal accident claim for a company director, obtaining £1.46m for his estate largely for future dependency claims for his wife and children.
+In a recent incomplete paraplegic claim, Amy obtained a £3.3m settlement for a client with an impaired life expectancy that included a £130,000 annual payment to cover ongoing future 24-hour care.
 Amy also recovered £3.2m for an 80-year-old client who suffered complete paraplegia due to negligent anaesthesia.
+Amy recently concluded a minor acquired brain injury claim for a young person securing a £1m settlement prior to proceedings being served.

 Career

-Following her initial degree in nursing (including becoming a Specialist Practitioner in District Nursing at the University of Manchester), Amy converted to a law degree studying at BPP Law School.
-She completed her Legal Practice Course with a distinction.
+Following her initial degree in nursing (including becoming a Specialist Practitioner in District Nursing at the University of Manchester), Amy converted to a law degree and completed her Legal Practice Course at BPP Law School.
 She then worked for Charles Russell on the vCJD Trust and Clinical Negligence team.
 She completed her training contract at a regional North West firm in July 2007 before joining Stewarts in August 2010.
-She has since been promoted to associate and, in May 2016, senior associate.
+She was promoted to associate then senior associate and to partner in 2023.

 Accreditations and Memberships